 During replication, all files on the master distribution point are replicated to the root JDS instance.
-Then, files are automatically and immediately replicated to non-root JDS instances.
+Then, files are replicated to child JDS instances from their non-root parent instances on check in with the JSS.
 The files that are replicated to non-root JDS instances depend on whether each instance is configured to replicate specific files or the entire contents of their parent JDS instance.